 Basil is not just for adding amazing flavor to your favorite dishes.
 This herb has major gardening benefits, like attracting bees, enhancing the flavor of other plants, and perhaps most important, repelling pesky mosquitoes.
 Matteo Grader, a pest control specialist for the London-based pest control company, Panther Pest Control, says gardeners highly recommend planting basil in the garden as a mosquito deterrent, thanks to its strong scent.
 Grader recommends also growing basil to make a natural mosquito repellent that won’t harm your other plants.
 To do this, take about 100 grams of fresh basil leaves, picked right from your garden.
 Pour a half-cup of boiling water onto the leaves, and then a half-cup of vodka.
 Mix thoroughly and add the mixture to a clean spray bottle.
 Spray your natural, basil-based repellent in your outdoor area to keep mosquitoes at bay.
-(Bonus use: Basil is also a natural teeth whitener!)
+Find out the 10 reasons you’re getting bitten by mosquitoes.

 Citronella has long been favored as one of the most effective plants that repel mosquitoes, which is why outdoor candles and bug sprays are often made with its oils.
 You can plant citronella grass right into your garden, and optimize its efficiency by planting it near other repelling plants, like lavender.
 Citronella thrives in a variety of climates and soils, so it’s also one of the easiest plants to grow and maintain.
-Here are some weird reasons mosquitoes love to bite you.
+Don’t miss these natural remedies for mosquito bites if you do get bitten!

 Garlic has long been used to repel mosquitoes from humans.
 Eating garlic leaves the potent scent and taste in your bloodstream, making you a less tasty meal for mosquitoes.
 Most people don’t think to plant garlic, though, which can have a similar effect on mosquitoes in your yard.
 Its strong scent lingers through its shoots, and mosquitoes will want no part of the area in which they’re planted.

 As the weather gets warmer, it’s important to learn how to repel mosquitoes near your home by using your plants effectively.
-Although the United States isn't as prone to a Zika outbreak as other countries, it's still wise to take precautions.
 Your mosquito-repelling plants can only be effective, however, if you use them properly.
-Often, the best way to prevent mosquitoes from invading your space is to plant several repellent plants in a small area, or plant them in pots, which can be easily moved to where you need them.
+Often, the best way to prevent mosquitoes from invading your space is to plant several repellent plants in a small area or plant them in pots, which can be easily moved to where you need them.
 “If you enjoy working in your garden, you may get some relief from mosquitoes by interspersing your repellent plants among your other plants to keep the mosquitoes off you while you garden,” Lawhorne suggests.
 Rocha stresses the importance of combating the majority of the mosquitoes before they hatch, which will allow your plants to more effectively control live mosquitoes.
-Rocha says you can do this by “getting rid of any sources of water where they may be able to hatch, including in wheel barrows, buckets, and dishes under flower pots, children’s wading pools, clogged rain gutters, over-irrigated lawns, used tires, and any other items that may collect water, and thus, becoming a place for mosquitoes to thrive.”
+Rocha says you can do this by “getting rid of any sources of water where they may be able to hatch, including in wheelbarrows, buckets, and dishes under flower pots, children’s wading pools, clogged rain gutters, over-irrigated lawns, used tires, and any other items that may collect water, and thus, becoming a place for mosquitoes to thrive.”
 Next, learn about the mosquito-borne illnesses you need to know about.